-Giving a Farewell Speech at Work (With Tips and Examples)
+Giving a Farewell Speech at Work (With Examples and Tips)

-Delivering a thoughtful farewell speech when you retire or leave your job to pursue other career opportunities can leave a lasting impression on your colleagues.
-Your farewell speech can be an opportunity to say goodbye to your colleagues and to express your gratitude for their help and friendship throughout your time at the company.
+Giving a thoughtful farewell speech when you retire or leave your job to pursue other career opportunities can leave a lasting impression on your colleagues.
+Your farewell speech can be an opportunity to say goodbye to team members and express your gratitude for their help and friendship throughout your time at the company.

-A farewell speech is a professional gesture you may deliver to your colleagues if and when you’re leaving the workplace.
-You might give a farewell speech when you are retiring, leaving your organization to pursue other opportunities or leaving your department or branch to work in another location within the same company.
+A farewell speech is a professional gesture you may deliver to your colleagues if and when you leave the workplace.
+You might give a farewell speech when you're retiring, leaving your organization to pursue other opportunities or transitiongin to another location within the same company.
 Individuals sometimes give farewell speeches in their offices on their last day with the company or at official leaving parties or ceremonies.

-Giving a farewell speech isn't necessarily appropriate in all situations and settings, so consider your time with the company, how previous people with roles similar to yours exited and the company’s farewell traditions.
-These types of speeches are typically reserved for individuals that made an important impact on the organization, have been at the organization for many years or are being celebrated for retirement.
+Giving a farewell speech isn’t necessarily appropriate in all situations and settings, so consider your time with the company, how previous people with similar roles exited and the company’s farewell traditions.
+These speeches are typically reserved for individuals who made an important impact on the organization, have been there for many years or are being celebrated for retirement.

 How to write a job farewell speech

 A well-written farewell speech can leave a good lasting impression on your colleagues.
 Writing down what you want to say can help you feel calmer and more confident when it comes time to give your speech.
 Follow these steps to write an effective farewell speech: